What is Sustainability?

 When it comes to materials, a minor example of how far we have come as an industry can be found with LED light bulbs.
 In the days when fluorescent bulbs illuminated warehouses across the country, maintenance required taking out a lift and hoisting someone 35 feet in the air, potentially multiple times a year.
 Furthermore, entire closets dedicated simply to light bulbs had to be kept due to the need for frequent changes.
 LED bulbs have essentially eliminated this headache as they last 2-4 times longer, operate on far less electricity, and shine brighter than ever before.

-That’s not all.
-These days, construction materials are getting lighter and stronger.
+Today, construction materials are getting lighter and stronger.
 Foam insulation is leaps and bounds better than its predecessor.
 Heck, even paint is better.
 Ten years ago, many clients didn’t know there was paint that didn’t include dangerous VOC solvents.
 Today, it’s standard.

-New Technology Will Continue to Shape How We Deliver Long-Lasting Projects
+For C1S, New Technology Will Continue to Shape How We Deliver Long-Lasting Projects

 Sustainability is a popular word in the industry, but one that tends to take on a different definition depending on who you ask.